pgeu/pgeu-system/docs/invoices/payment.md

 This module requires the Python module `braintree` to be installed.

+#### Stripe Creditcard

+This method uses the Stripe creditcard system.
+This uses the Stripe "Checkout" system, which uses a mix of server-side code and hosted javascript, with the actual payment form entirely hosted by Stripe.

 #### Trustly Banktransfer

 This method uses the Trustly system for online bank